heiswayi/heiswayi.nrird.com/_posts/2017/2017-02-05-adding-line-numbering-in-code-block-using-js.md

 comments: true
 ---

 When I use a code block written in Markdown format, it will be converted into HTML code and wrapped using `<pre><code>` markup.
 No line numbering by default.
 It's just a plain view code block.
-So, I used this vanilla JavaScript code to enable the line numbering in my code block and a little SCSS for the styling.
+So, I used this vanilla JavaScript code to enable the line numbering in my code block and a little CSS styling using Sass.

 ```js
 (function() {